wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

 The profile field is the policy file desired to be executed.
 The complete path for it is by default */var/ossec/ruleset/sca* on a Linux manager, */var/ossec/ruleset/sca* on a Linux agent environment and *C:\\Program files (x86)\\ossec-agent\\ruleset\\sca* when using Windows.

-In this case, a Debian Linux check file has been set, but the user can choose any other that matches their operating system.
+In this case, the Debian Linux ``cis_debian_rcl.yml`` policy file has been set, but the user can choose any other that matches their operating system.
 After restarting Wazuh on the machine where this module was set, it will start running.
 First, the new information will be stored at the manager's side, then this data may match with some rules described at the *0570-sca_rules.xml* file and it will generate alerts if there is different information from the previous storage.